quicwg/base-drafts/draft-ietf-quic-tls.md

 Disabling 0-RTT entirely is the most effective defense against replay attack.

-QUIC extensions MUST describe how replay attacks affect their operation, or prohibit their use in 0-RTT.
+QUIC extensions MUST either describe how replay attacks affect their operation or prohibit the use of the extension in 0-RTT.
 Application protocols MUST either prohibit the use of extensions that carry application semantics in 0-RTT or provide replay mitigation strategies.

 ## Packet Reflection Attack Mitigation {#reflection}